How Loan Consultants Prepare Professional CMA Reports

 - Capital Expenditure Plans: Obtain information on planned capital expenditures, including the amount, timing, and purpose of each investment.

-- Debt Schedules: Collect details of all existing debt, including interest rates, repayment terms, and security.
+- Debt Schedules: Collect details of all existing debt, including interest rates, repayment terms.
+Also, security.

 - Working Capital Details: Gather information on inventory levels, accounts receivable.
 Also, accounts payable.

-Verification: Cross-verify the data with supporting documents such as bank statements, invoices, and contracts.
+In fact, So, Verification: Cross-verify the data with supporting documents such as bank statements, invoices.
+Also, contracts.
 Identify and resolve any discrepancies before proceeding.

 Step 2: Data Entry and Organization